 1. Sponsor Name 2.
 Meal Site Location 3.
-Telephone Number 4.
+Telephone Nu umber 4.
 Name of Child or Adult Participant 5.
 Date of Birth 6.
 Name of Parent or Guardian 7.
-Telephone Number 8.
-Check One: Participant has a disability or a medical cond Sponsors participating in SFSP must comply Licensed physicians or state-recognized r prescriptions must sign form. with requests for special meals and a ny adaptive equipment.
+Telephone Nu mber 8.
+Check One: Participant has a disability or a medical cond Sponsors participating in SFSP must comply Licensed physicians or state-recognized r prescriptions must sign form. with requests for special meals and any adaptive equi pment.
 Participant does not have a disability, but is r intolerance or other medical reason.
-Food pr participating in SFSP are encouraged to accorecognized medical authorities who are authorities. references are not an appropriate use immodate reasonable requests.
-Lice of this form.
-Sponsors nsed physicians and state- Participant does not have a disability, but is requesting a special accommodation for a fluid milk substitute that is nutritionally equivalent to milk for non-dairy beverages offered as milk substitutes.
-Sponsors are encouraged to accommodate a reasonable written parent request.
-A medical statement is not required unless the request is for a nondairy beverage that Is not nutritionally equivalent to milk.
-Disability or medical condition requiring a special mea al or accommodation: 10.
-If participant has a disability, provide a brief descripti on of his/her major life activity affected by t he disability: 11.
-Diet prescription and/or accommodation (please desc ribe in detail to ensure proper implementati on-use extra pages as needed): 12.
-Indicate food texture for above participant: ☐ Regular ☐ Chopped ☐ Ground] Pureed 13.
+Food pu participating in SFSP are encouraged to acco recognized medical authorities who are au references are not an ap ommodate reasonable re propriate use of this form.
+Spo quests.
+Licensed physician onsors s and state- Participant does not have a disability, but is is nutritionally equivalent to milk for non-dair accommodate a reasonable written parent r a nondairy beverage that Is not nutritionally y beverages offered as r equest.
+A medical stater nilk substitutes.
+Sponsors are e encouraged to 9.
+Disability or medical condition requiring a special meal or accommodation: 10.
+If participant has a disability, provide a brief description of his/her major life activity affected by the disability: 11.
+Diet prescription and/or accommodation (please desc ribe in detail to ensure prop er implementation-use extra pages as needed): 12.
+Indicate food texture for above participant: 🗌 Regular 📄 Chopped Pureed 13.
 Foods (components) to be omitted and suggested substitution foods (components) meeting the SFSP meal pattern requirements.
 For example, omit cheese and substitute egg to meet the meat/meat alternate requirement.
 You may attach a sheet with additional information as needed): A. Food (Component) To Be Omitted B. Food (Component) Substitutions 14.
 Signature of Parent 15.
 Signature of Recognized Medical Authority 16.
-Printing 15. nted Name 17.
-1 elephone Number 18.
+Pri nted Name 17.
+Telephone Number 18.
 Date

-^{}A signature by a recognized medical authority (individual who can write a medical prescription) is required for participants with a disability.
+A signature by a recognized medical authority (individual who can write a medical prescription) is required for participants with a disability.
 Parent/legal guardian signature is acceptable for fluid milk substitution for a child with special medical or dietary needs other than a disability (see back of form).
 The information on this form should be updated to reflect the current medical and/or nutritional needs of the participants.
 (September, 2016)